-To better characterize the cost of learning, we present the success rates during training in Fig. \ref{fig:lc}(b, d, f), which are the performances the agents hold while actually interacting with the environment.
+To characterize the safety of learning, we present the success rates during training in Fig. \ref{fig:lc}(d, e, f), which are the performances the agents hold while actually interacting with the environment.
 Note that all policies' performances are naturally lower than those during evaluation because of Gaussian noise.
 Results show that our method learns at a stable success rate throughout the training process.
-And the base controller helps prevent the agent from making mistakes like tipping over the cup in the initial stage.
-Without the $\mathop{\arg\max}$ part of mixed Q-control, the algorithm is not able to flexibly decide control ratio, hence creating a performance drop in the initial stage.
-Taking out base controller bootstrap also introduces a performance drop, which could be attributed to inaccurate Q-value estimates.
-Again, we omit discussion of learning from demonstrations since they start learning with a success rate of 0. \paragraph{Learn from images} We run a set of experiments that use binocular RGB images as actor network's input instead of state information.
+The base controller helps prevent the agent from making mistakes like tipping over the cup in the initial stage.
+However, Learning from demonstrations start learning with a success rate of 0.
+At the beginning of training, due to the random compensation of the network, the performance of Residual RL is lower than that of the base controller, and it makes more mistakes.
+By contrast, our method is safer during training and more suitable for real-world training.

+\paragraph{Learn from Images} We run a set of experiments that use binocular RGB images as actor network's input instead of state information.
 We train the agent for 0.4 million environment steps (50 gradient steps per episode), and evaluate the final learned policies’ performances by running 1000 test episodes for each task.
-The image-based policies achieve success rates of 93.0\%, 88.4\%, and 58.2\% respectively for stacking, block-cup and cup-cup task, all of which exceed the performances of base controllers, proving that our method also applies to image-based tasks.
+The image-based policies achieve success rates of 87.28\%, 68.74\%, and 49.18\% respectively for stacking, block-cup and cup-cup task, proving that our method also applies to image-based tasks.
 The performance is worse than the state-based result, which we believe is because the feature extraction capability of the convolutional neural network processing images is limited.

-\paragraph{Learn with an ensemble of base controllers} The macro base controller composed of an ensemble of controllers as described in Sec. \ref{details} is naturally much weaker due to randomness in the actions.
-For the stacking task, the success rate of macro base controller is 63.5\% (no Gaussian noise) and 46.7\% (in the presence of Gaussian noise) respectively.
-In Fig. \ref{fig:ensemble}, we show the learning curves and training success rates of DDPGwB as well as ablations under this setting.
-The full algorithm is the only method that achieves a performance comparable with that under the single base controller setting (90\%+), reaffirming the results in Sec.
-IV-E.a and Sec.
-IV-E.b.
-Also, it proves the validity of learning from an ensemble of base controllers.